-Finally you’ll set flame to the fruits of your labor and enjoy what is offered.
-Or you’ll strike that cheap lighter you picked up at the gas station for 99 cent and nothing will happen, only the dull click unaccompanied by a flame.
-You’ll strike it several more times hoping for a flame to appear and when that doesn’t work you’ll go in search of another lighter, perhaps after 20 minutes of searching through discarded jean pockets, couch cushions, dresser tops, and under car seats you’ll kick into the next phase.
+Finally, you’ll set flame to the fruits of your labour and enjoy what is offered.
+Or you’ll strike that cheap lighter you picked up at the gas station for 99 cents, and nothing will happen, only the dull click unaccompanied by a flame.
+So you’ll strike it several more times hoping for a flame to appear, and when that doesn’t work, you’ll go in search of another lighter, perhaps after 20 minutes of searching through discarded jean pockets, couch cushions, dresser tops, and under car seats, you’ll kick into the next phase.

 paper towels I know the stove burner will give me what I need.